NetApp/terraform-provider-netapp-ontap/docs/resources/name_services_dns_resource.md

 ### Optional

-- `dns_domains` (List of String) List of DNS domains such as 'sales.bar.com'.
+- `dns_domains` (Set of String) List of DNS domains such as 'sales.bar.com'.
 The first domain is the one that the svm belongs to
-- `name_servers` (List of String) List of IPv4 addresses of name servers such as '123.123.123.123'.
+- `name_servers` (Set of String) List of IPv4 addresses of name servers such as '123.123.123.123'.

 ### Read-Only

-- `svm_uuid` (String) UUID of svm
+- `id` (String) UUID of svm